Fan-Labs/sports_backend/README.md

 ## POSTman API Collection

   Example calls to the API are detailed in the `Sports Backend.postman_collection.json`.
 This can be imported into Postman and used to test the API.

+## Models

+  Currently, data models are persisted into a PostgreSQL database, using Sequelize as an ORM to interface with them.
+To learn more, see the documentatiom for Feathers Sequelize (https://github.com/feathersjs-ecosystem/feathers-sequelize), Sequelize (https://sequelize.org/) and PostgreSQL (https://www.postgresql.org/)